The North Face Route Rocket Review

 Our Analysis and Test Results

-The North Face Route Rocket does everything a small climbing pack is supposed to do without including a bunch of bells and whistles.
+The North Face Route Rocket does everything a small climbing pack is supposed to do without tacking on a bunch of bells and whistles.
 A few features that we liked, including the small zippered pocket that's accessible, whether the pack is opened or closed, are great examples of an increase in functionality without a big increase in complexity (or weight).
 Its simple, streamlined design won't get in the way on long routes or any other application.